tangrams/WeatherNow/README.md

 This functions creates a [Leaflet](http://leafletjs.com/) instance in ```map``` with some basic interactivity set up (learn more about [Leaflet setup here](http://leafletjs.com/reference.html)) to den create leaflet [Tangram](https://mapzen.com/projects/tangram) Layer call ```layer```.
 This [Tangram](https://mapzen.com/projects/tangram) instance is not particular or special in any kind, we are just defining the proper attribution to: [OpenWeatherMap](http://openweathermap.org/) | [Tangram](https://mapzen.com/projects/tangram) | [OSM](http://www.openstreetmap.org/) and [Mapzen](https://mapzen.com/).

 What will make this [Tangram](https://mapzen.com/projects/tangram) instance special is the ```scene.yaml``` file.
-This is a very powerfull scene definition of the map.
+This is a very powerful scene definition of the map.
 Will literary tell Tangram what data to load and how to interpret it.
-It's very very flexible and powerfull that's why we are saving that for the last... the big finnale.
+It's very very flexible and powerful that's why we are saving that for the last... the big finale.
 What's important to have in mind now is that all the setup loaded from the ```scene.yaml``` will be parse and stored into the ```layer.scene``` which you can see we will keep a handy link to it in ```window.scene```.

 The final lines of this functions set a default position for the [Leaflet](http://leafletjs.com/) map (```[39.825, -98.170], 5``` A.K.A: United States of America seen from zoom level 5) together with an instance of [Michael Lawrence Evans's](https://github.com/mlevans) [Leaflet Hash plugin](https://github.com/mlevans/leaflet-hash) hooked to the [Leaflet](http://leafletjs.com/) ```map``` that will watch for hash path on your browser.